UNDERSTANDING THE CHANGES IN AGEING WITH HIV

 ViiV Healthcare is committed to helping PLHIV live long, healthy lives.
 We run and support multiple studies to build our understanding of how treatments affect older PLHIV.

 We are working to help understand the clinical, scientific and societal effects of HIV on ageing.
 Our research programmes focus on generating meaningful data for new medicines and treatment strategies, with the aim of reducing the short and long-term burden of ART on the lives of PLHIV.
-This involves close engagement with patient organisations, including educational programmes and data generation.
+This involves close engagement with patient organisations, and includes educational programmes and data generation.

 References